docsforadobe/after-effects-plugin-guide/docs/artisans/artisan-data-types.rst

 Film Size
 ================================================================================

 In the real world, film size is measured in millimeters.
-In After Effects, it’s measured in pixels.
+In After Effects, it's measured in pixels.
 Multiply by 72 and divide by 25.4 to move from millimeters to pixels.

 Field of view is more complex;